Skip to content

 accessing formula

-If you are ever curious as to what a formulas does, you can hover its respective tooltip to find out more:
+If you are ever curious as to what a formula does, you can hover its respective tooltip to find out more:

 formula tooltip